Goals and Outcomes

 Goal #1: Valdosta State University will increase retention, progression, and graduation rates through creating a campus culture focused on individual student success.

 Outcome 1.1 – By fall 2018, in line with national best practices, VSU will implement a University-wide advising model with professional advisors working in conjunction with faculty as mentors within all academic colleges.

 Completed Fall 2018

 In order to accomplish this initiative and many others, VSU created the Division of Student Success in spring 2017 and hired Dr. Rodney Carr as the Vice President for Student Success in summer 2017.
 In fall 2017, after gathering expert feedback from the Deans’ Council, Council of Department Heads, and University Council, the Division of Student Success formed a model for full-time professional advising centers in all six of VSU’s academic colleges and the Honors College.
 This model included hiring an Executive Director for Advising, which was done in January 2018; establishing four additional College Advising Centers with directors; and hiring eleven new full-time advisors and two part-time advisors.
-The advising centers were activated in August 2018, and the Center for Excellence in Teaching and Learning (CELT) is currently planning workshops to assist faculty in their role as mentors to students.
+The Advising Centers were activated in August 2018, and the Center for Excellence in Teaching and Learning (CELT) is conducting workshops to assist faculty in their role as mentors to students.

 Outcome 1.2 – By spring 2019, VSU will develop evidence-based responses to identify and address barriers to successful retention, progression, and graduation of students at the University.